-All practitioners have a responsibility to meet the needs of the children in their care and so need to understand the issues of SEN provision.
+- All practitioners have a responsibility to meet the needs of the children in their care and so need to understand the issues of SEN provision. - Staff attend regular training in relation to Special Educational Needs.

 The role of the Manager